-The Company's actuaries have determined the total loss reserve by projecting the expected total claim amounts payable in each future year, allowing for inflation.
-Our annual amount for financial year 2018/19 has been estimated from Ashdowns' experience.
-The assumed future claims emergence pattern has been based on general industry experience.
+The Company's actuaries have determined the total loss reserve for Asbestos claims by projecting the expected total claim amounts payable in each future year, allowing for inflation.
+The actuaries have considered an average of Ashdowns' claims experience to determine the annual amount of claims for financial year 2022/23.
+The assumed future claims emergence pattern has been based on general industry experience and has been updated this year following the release of the latest report from the IFoA's UK Asbestos Working Party.
+The actuaries have included an additional provision for the three months unexpired for notification year 2021/22.
 The IBNR reserve has been determined as the difference between the total loss reserve and the outstanding claims reserve.
-In effect the Company's actuaries have assumed that reported outstanding claims will form part of the claims projected for the total loss reserve.
+In effect, the actuaries have assumed that reported outstanding claims will form part of the claims projected for the total loss reserve.